Why Engagement Trumps Growth

 Scaling Your Team

 Don’t assume that people who are really good at one thing are also good at something else.
 This is a mistake that a lot of startups make, in part because you develop a lot of faith in one another.
 But be careful: Each step in your company’s evolution requires different skills.
-Don’t trick yourself into thinking that your current team, no matter how great they are, can also do these new things.

 Switching from Survival to “Thrival”